Crossroads of Rockland History: Anna Frances Levins

 ▶️ 03/17/25

-We'll celebrate both Women’s History Month and Saint Patrick’s Day with a discussion about an exciting program coming up at Harmony Hall in Sloatsburg.
-Eve Kahn, former antiques columnist for the New York Times, and Elizabeth Stack, executive director of the American Irish Historical Society, will join host Clare Sheridan to discuss Anna Frances Levins, the Irish American artist and entrepreneur who traveled widely to photograph remotest Ireland and created portraits of sitters ranging from Pope Pius X to martyred Irish revolutionaries.
+Crossroads celebrated both Women’s History Month and Saint Patrick’s Day with a discussion about an exciting program coming up at Harmony Hall in Sloatsburg.
+Eve Kahn, the former antiques editor for the New York Times, and Elizabeth Stack, the executive director at the American Irish Historical Society, joined host Clare Sheridan to discuss Anna Frances Levins, the Irish American artist and entrepreneur who traveled widely to photograph remotest Ireland and created portraits of sitters ranging from Pope Pius X to martyred Irish revolutionaries.

 Anna Frances Levins founded her own company, Levins Press, which published lavish books about the history of Ireland and Irish Americans, and her photos appeared by the hundreds in books, newspapers, and magazines.
 Levins also helped the newest Irish arrivals at Ellis Island, combating her era's bitter prejudices against immigrants.
 She eventually married one of her portrait sitters, an Irish baronet.
 Despite all of this, Levins has ended up in contemporary obscurity.